mark-P0/top-projects/foundations/basic-recipe-website/README.md

 ## Template

-Refer to the file `./recipes/.template.html` for a basic structure to be followed by each recipe page.
+Refer to the file `./utilities/template.html` for a basic structure to be followed by each recipe page.

+HTML table rows for ingredients can be created using the Python script in `./utilities/ingredients_parser.ipynb`

 ## Disclaimer